5l1v3r1/APIHelper/README.md

 # APIHelper
+- Only show DecryptMe when context is in Response of Request, or View mode.
 - Added AutoSign with checkbox to sign the data when do EncryptMe.
 - Implemented AES enc/dec and custom sign method.